php-pds/composer-script-names_research/README.md

 To aid analysis, collate all `script` definitions in all collected `composer.json` files by package name and script name.

-The collated results indicate that of the 229555 packages collected:
+The collated results indicate that of the 229662 packages collected:

 - 41036 packages define at least one script (including Composer event scripts);

-- 36521 packages define at least one non-event scripts.
+- 36521 packages define at least one non-event script.

 The results are at [results/collated.json](results/collated.json).